 The trainers will conduct this discussion in groups of 3 or 4 with a flip chart per group (Note: breakout rooms may be enabled if this module is taking place online, and each group should be given access to a Jamboard or Google Slide).
-Each room will be given access to a Jamboard or Google slide.
 The groups must develop a presentation to be shared with the plenary.
 The trainers will encourage the participants to make the presentation as creative and interesting as possible.